 This fried shrimp sandwich recipe has-

-- Small cooked salad shrimp that have been thawed
+- Small cooked salad shrimp that have been thawed.
+I feel like the smaller shrimps give a better sandwich experience.

-- The beer batter for the shrimp consists of flour, Creole seasoning, pepper, and a bottle of lager
+- The flour mixture for the beer batter consists of flour, Creole seasoning (a blend of paprika, salt, onion powder, garlic powder, cayenne pepper, and dried herbs), pepper, and a bottle of lager.

-How to make these beer battered fried shrimp sandwiches step-by-step
+How to make this beer-battered fried shrimp sandwiches step-by-step

 Let thaw for 10 minutes.
 You may have to empty the water and add warm water halfway through.